 top of page

-Evie Johnny was Program Coordinator and Sound Editor for Buffalo Futurism, a collaboratively created Indigenous futuristic AR experience in māmowimīwēyitamōwin Park.
-Buffalo Futurism was exhibited at the 2025 imagineNATIVE Film and Media Arts Festival.
+Evie Johnny was Program Coordinator and Sound Editor for Buffalo Futurism, a collaboratively created Indigenous futuristic AR experience.
+In 2025, Buffalo Futurism was exhibited at imagineNATIVE Film + Media Arts Festival.
 Evie Johnny's interactive web project with the National Film Board, Un/tied, won a Digital Dozen: Breakthroughs in Storytelling Award from Columbia University School of the Arts Digital Storytelling Lab and was nominated for a Canadian Screen Award in the category of Best Production – Interactive.
-As an ethicist with the Transgender Media Lab, they collaboratively created the Transgender Media Portal, an online searchable website of trans-made films.

-© 2024 by Evie Johnny Ruddy
+© 2026 by Evie Johnny Ruddy

 bottom of page